BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

 .. note:: In EnrichmentMap 2.0 there were two separate Heat Map panels for nodes and edges.
           In EnrichmentMap 3.0 they have been combined into a single panel.

+.. note:: "Where are my expression values?"

+          If there are more than 50 expression values per gene then the *Compress: Median* option will be automatically enabled.
+Set Compress to *--None--* to see the original values.
+          See below for more details.

 Toolbar
 -------